 Soon after Adam and Eve had fallen into sin, God himself came down to earth and he met with them.
-Even while he sustained our first parents in their spiritually dead state, God dealt with them in his mercy in the Garden of Eden—instead of summoning them to stand before him in the “high court” of heaven.
+Even while he sustained our first parents in their spiritually dead state, God came and dealt with them in the Garden of Eden—instead of summoning them to stand before him in the “high court” of heaven.

-Instead of bringing the full death upon them that day, God himself (in the person of the pre-incarnate Son of God) ministered as a high priest and sacrificed animals—killing the animals instead of mankind’s first parents; and he clothed them with their skins.
-These animals of course, like the prescribed sacrifices in the ceremonial law that was given later, were symbolic types1 of the Lord Jesus Christ, the “Lamb slain from the foundation of the world” (Revelation 13:8).
-And as the author of the Epistle to the Hebrews affirms, “…it is not possible that the blood of bulls and of goats [or any other animal] should take away sins” (Hebrews 10:4).
+These animals of course, like the prescribed sacrifices in the ceremonial law that was given later, were symbolic types2 of the Lord Jesus Christ, the “Lamb slain from the foundation of the world” (Revelation 13:8).
+And as the author3 of the Epistle to the Hebrews affirms, “…it is not possible that the blood of bulls and of goats [or any other animal] should take away sins” (Hebrews 10:4).

 So then, was Christ’s blood shed for the remission of their sins?

-Theologians have called these verses the Protoevangelion2.
+Theologians call these verses the Protoevangelion4.
 This promise in Genesis is a brief summary of the Gospel of Christ in figurative language.

-Did God restored their souls?
-Did he convince them of their sins, of his righteousness and of the judgment that they deserved, and grant them repentance unto life?
-And did he translate them from the kingdom of darkness to the kingdom of his dear Son (Psalms 23:3; John 16:8; Acts 11:18; Col 1:13)?
+Did send the Holy Spirit to convince Adam and Eve of their sins, of his righteousness and of the judgment that they deserved?
+Did God grant them repentance unto life?
+And did he translate them from the kingdom of darkness to the kingdom of his dear Son (John 16:8; Acts 11:18; Colossians 1:13)?
 Did they believe the Protoevengelion?

-Adam gave his wife her name: Eve,2 the “mother of all living” (Genesis 3:20).
+Adam gave his wife her name: Eve5, the “mother of all living” (Genesis 3:20).
 It seems that Adam gave this name to his wife even though, only a short while before, they had “surely died” as God had solemnly promised.
-(However, sometimes Old Testament historical events are not written in chronological order, so maybe we can’t be sure whether it was before or after.)
+(However, sometimes Old Testament historical events are not recorded in chronological order, so maybe we can’t be sure whether it was before or after.)

-Was Eve’s naming of her son Cain3 a testimony of her faith?
-“And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD (Genesis 4:1).
+Was Eve’s naming of her son Cain6 a testimony of her faith?
+“And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD” (Genesis 4:1).
 Did Eve wonder whether her firstborn, whom God had providentially enabled her to bear, would be that promised God-provided “seed”?
-But what sadness must have been in the hearts of both his parents when Cain went his evil, murderous way (see Genesis 4:12-16; compare Jude 11.)
+(But what sadness must have been in the hearts of both his parents when Cain went his evil, murderous way (see Genesis 4:12-16; compare Jude 11.))

-Maybe we can only hope Adam and Eve trusted “the LORD,” the covenant-keeping Jehovah, to save their souls when he visited them himself and sacramentally clothed them with coats of skins.
+Maybe we can only hope Adam and Eve trusted “the LORD,” the covenant-keeping Jehovah7, to save their souls when he visited them himself and sacramentally clothed them with coats of skins.

 But what of yourself?
-Do you believe the Evangel—the Gospel promised in the protoevangelion?
+Do you believe the Gospel promised in the protoevangelion?

-- The word the protoevangelion means the original proclamation of the Gospel.↩
+- The word protoevangelion means the original proclamation of the Gospel.↩

-- The Hebrew name Cain means gotten; acquired.↩
+- The Hebrew name Cain means possession; acquisition.
+(Strong’s Concordance)↩